hylimo/hylimo/website/docs/sequence.md

 **params**:

 - 0: the participant (instance or actor) to activate
-- `xshift`: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same instance.
+- `xShift`: an optional shift on the x-axis when using multiple activity indicators simultaneously on the same instance.
 Defaults to `activityShift`
-- `yoffset`: an optional offset on the y-axis where to start being active.
+- `yOffset`: an optional offset on the y-axis where to start being active.
 Defaults to `margin`

 **returms**: the created indicator